Undergraduate Course: Ethics of Artificial Intelligence (PHIL10167)

 ECTS Credits | 10 |

-| Summary | Artificial intelligence (AI) is developing at an extremely rapid pace.
-We expect to see significant changes in our society as AI systems become embedded in various aspects of our lives.
-This course will cover philosophical issues raised by current and future AI systems. |
+| Summary | This course will cover significant issues raised by current and future AI systems. |

 | Course description |

-Questions we consider include:
+Some of the questions we may consider include:

 - How do we align the aims of autonomous AI systems with our own?
+Which ethical norms should we program into our AI, if any?

 - How should AI systems be embedded in our social relations?
 Is it permissible to fall in love with an AI system?